SkooveLearn PianoDownload on the App Store

 • Bm – G – A – F#

-These progressions highlight the versatility of the B minor chord progression, offering a range of moods from somber to uplifting.
+These sequences show the uses of a B minor chord progression, they can give a range of moods from sad to happy.
 They are a great way to put your knowledge of piano chords to the test.
 To understand these chord symbols and how to play them check out the Skoove’s tailor made beginner chord progression courses.

-Popular songs to play with the Bm piano chords
+Popular songs to play with the Bm piano chord

 Something Just Like this – Coldplay